Skip to content

 What 'High Risk' Means in Practice

 The AI Act reserves its strictest regime for systems that decide on people's access to essential goods: recruitment and personnel management tools, credit scoring engines, insurance pricing models.
 For these systems, the regulation demands effective human oversight, technical documentation and traceability of decisions.
 The compliance consequence is direct: a company cannot delegate a hiring or credit decision to a model it does not understand and cannot explain.
-If the system is high-risk, someone inside the organization must be able to answer two questions at any moment: how does it decide, and who supervises it.
+If the system is high-risk, someone inside the organisation must be able to answer two questions at any moment: how does it decide, and who supervises it.
 The duty of oversight does not disappear because the software was bought rather than built in-house: the company that uses the system answers for the decisions it makes with it.

 Algorithmic Bias as a Crime